Auction Theory Basics

 The Bayesian game provides a good theoretical ground for auctions.
 A Bayesian game is defined by the setting and the mechanism.
 The setting is the stage and different mechanisms lead to different equilibria and properties.

-The fact that auction is an allocation mechanism indicates that the outcome will be two parts, the allocation of the object $X$ and the payment $\mathbb{R}^n$ in an $n$ bidder auction.
-Comparing to the Bayesian game, we have the stage
+The fact that auction is an allocation mechanism indicates that the outcome will be two parts, the allocation of the object

-- the valuation structures are the types,
+together with the payment are the outcomes, - the valuation structures are the types,

 - the probability distribution of the valuation structures is the common prior,